DataDog/whoAMI-scanner/README.md

 ```

 # Prerequisites
-Supports AWS profiles, AWS environment variables, or metadata retrieval (on an ec2 instance)
+You'll need AWS credentials with the following permissions

 ## Required Permissions
 * `ec2:DescribeInstances`
 * `ec2:DescribeImages`

 ## Optional but recommended permissions:
 * `ec2:GetAllowedImagesSettings`

 # Details
-The whoAMI-scanner tool provides several options to customize its behavior:
+The `whoAMI-scanner` tool provides several options to customize its behavior:
 ```
     --profile: Specify the AWS profile to use.
 [Default: uses AWS CLI defaults (Checks default profile, then environment variables, then IMDS)]
     --region: Specify one specific AWS region to scan.
 [Default: all regions]